José Nápoles: Middleweight

-After this, many boxing fans were asking for a fight between Nápoles and World Middleweight Champion Carlos Monzón.
-The fight was made possible when Nápoles moved in weight to challenge Monzon for Monzon's title, so the two dueled on February 9, 1974 at a parking lot in Paris.
-This would be Nápoles' only bout at the Middleweight division, as he was defeated by quitting the match.
-Nápoles then went back to the Welterweight division, and retained the title twice before the year ended, with a knockout in nine over Lewis, and with a knockout in three over Horacio Saldaño.
+After this, many boxing fans were asking for a fight between Nápoles and world middleweight champion Carlos Monzón.
+The fight was made possible when Nápoles moved in weight to challenge Monzon for Monzon's title, so the two dueled on February 9, 1974, at a ring set up inside a circus tent that had been erected in the Paris suburb of Puteaux.
+This would be Nápoles' only bout at the middleweight division, as he was defeated by quitting the match, officially losing by a seventh-round technical knockout.
+He then went back to the welterweight division, and retained the title twice before the year ended, with a knockout in nine over Lewis, and with a knockout in three over Horacio Saldaño.

 In 1975, Nápoles had two wins over Armando Muniz, both times to retain his world title.
 The first time, a technical decision win in 12 rounds at Acapulco was a controversial win, so a return match was fought in Los Angeles, where Nápoles prevailed by decision.

 Retirement

-On December 6 of that year, however, Nápoles lost his title to British boxing teacher John H. Stracey, who won over Nápoles by a technical knockout in round six at Mexico City despite being floored by Nápoles in round one.
+On December 6 of that year, however, Nápoles lost his title to British boxer John H. Stracey, who won over Nápoles by a technical knockout in round six at Mexico City despite being floored by Nápoles in round one.
 After this fight, Nápoles announced his retirement.
-Remarkably, he was able to stay away from the temptation of a comeback, much like Marvin Hagler.
+He was able to stay away from the temptation of a comeback.

 Nápoles had a final record of 81 wins and 7 losses, with 54 wins by knockout, which makes him a member of the exclusive group of boxers that won 50 or more fights by knockout in their careers.

 Personal life

 Napoles was the son of Pedro Napoles, a schoolteacher, and his wife Rosa.
-He had a brother, Pedro Napoles Jr. had nine children.
-He resided in Ciudad Juarez, Chihuahua, Mexico with his wife Bertha.
+He had a brother, Pedro Napoles Jr. and nine children.
+He resided in Ciudad Juárez, Chihuahua, Mexico, with his wife Bertha.

 Napoles co-starred with superstar Santo in a 1974 Mexican wrestler/horror film called Santo en la venganza de la llorona, aka Santo and Mantequilla Napoles in the Revenge of the Crying Woman.

-Death

-Nápoles died on August 16, 2019 in Mexico City after a long-illness at the age of 79.
+Nápoles died on August 16, 2019, in Mexico City, after a long-illness at the age of 79.